flastar-fr/FlaPU2Engine/README.md

 ```

 ### Example using all ports
-In this example I dive into each port and use these ports using the appropriate instruction (PLD or PST).
+In this example I dive into each port (except those used for interrupts, check the example with interrupts to get the examples) and use these ports using the appropriate instruction (PLD or PST).
 This is a fairly simple but complete example which shows all the available ports.
 ```asm
 # write "HELLO WORLD!"
 LDI r1 'H'